 Assessment of ambient air quality will be required for developments in any area identified as already failing to meet current national air quality objectives.
 Similarly an assessment will be required for any pollution generating development, including associated transport impacts, which could have the potential to cause an area to fail such air quality objectives.
-Advice should be sought from the council's Environmental Protection Team regarding the necessity for such an assessment and, where required, the suitability of the proposed assessment methodology.
-Part of Winchester Town Centre is currently designated as an Air Quality Management Area.
-An Air Quality Strategy for the whole of the district will be an important consideration in determining when such an assessment will be required.
+Advice should be sought from the council's Environmental Health Service regarding the necessity for such an assessment and, where required, the suitability of the proposed assessment methodology.
+Part of Winchester Town Centre is currently designated as an Air Quality Management Area and development which has the potential to affect this area is subject of a SPD on for Air Quality.